-To find these reports, you can look at each company’s website — many have special pages for investors.
-You also can search the U.S. Securities and Exchange Commission’s (SEC) filing database, EDGAR, if you have difficulty finding the reports in other places.
+To find these reports, you can start with a company’s website.
+Many have dedicated “investor relations” pages where you’ll find their latest and historical filings.
+You also can search the Securities and Exchange Commission’s (SEC) filing database, EDGAR, if you have difficulty finding the reports in other places.

-Some of the most informative reports include the following:
+Some of the most helpful reports for stock research include:

 It’s also important to look at the basics of the industry the company operates in and how the company fits into it.
 Is it an established giant or a young company trying something new?
 Are there regulatory issues the industry must overcome?
-Think about how the company will fit into the future of the industry.
+Finally, consider how the company will fit into the industry’s future.
 Will it be able to adapt to change, or will it fall behind its peers?
 Does it have any competitive advantages?

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.